rijahasan/Multilingual-Sexism-Classification/README.md

 ### Task 2: Source Intention Classification (Multi-class)
 - **Classes**: NO, DIRECT, REPORTED, JUDGMENTAL
 - **Approach**: Metadata-aware modeling using annotator demographic splits, class balancing with AEDA Augmentation, and separate pipelines for hard and soft labels.
 Metadata aware modeling involved creating six component models to simulate six annotators, built for both English and Spanish + soft and hard evaluations, totaling the number of models trained for this approach to be 24.
-Similarly, 4 models were trained for AEDA and cross-translation approach.
+Similarly, 4 models were trained for AEDA and cross-translation approach each.

 ### Task 3: Sexism Categorization (Multi-label)
 - **Categories**: Multiple sexism categories per tweet: Ideological and inequality, Stereotyping and dominance, Objectification, Sexual violence, Misogyny and non-sexual violence